KingsleyOdume/Sales-Forecasting-Dashboard/README.md

 streamlit run app.py

 🌐 Live Demo
-👉 Click here to try it on git@github.com:KingsleyOdume/Sales-Forecasting-Dashboard.git
+👉 Click here to try it on Streamlit cloud